Project Overview

 However, some lime must be piped to the lime residuals lagoon (located to the west of Wines Elementary School, south of M-14) during maintenance activities or emergencies.

 This lime lagoon is nearly full and storage space is needed.
-The lagoon is regulated by the Michigan Department of Environmental Quality (MDEQ) and the city is responsibility for monitoring and maintaining the lagoon in accordance with permits and regulation issued by the MDEQ.
+The lagoon is regulated by the Michigan Department of Environmental, Great Lakes and Energy (EGLE) and the city is responsibility for monitoring and maintaining the lagoon in accordance with permits and regulation issued by the EGLE.

 Work to be done